Fentanyl exposure leads Alameda Co. sheriff's sergeant to save detective's life

 HAYWARD, Calif.
-(KGO) --Medics rushed to the Motel 6 on Industrial Parkway in Hayward after an undercover Alameda County Narcotics detective and his Sargent walked into Room 2-78 for a drug bust.
+(KGO) --Medics rushed to the Motel 6 on Industrial Parkway in unincorporated Hayward after an undercover Alameda County Narcotics detective and his sergeant walked into Room 278 for a drug bust.

-Neither realized they were exposed to a microscopic cloud of the deadly drug, fentanyl.
+Neither realized they were exposed to a microscopic cloud of the deadly drug fentanyl.

 The detective caught the brunt of it.